marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Clarified building of Field Descriptor for CoAP options.

 * Clarified what SCHC compression considers for CoAP options.

+* Revised SCHC Compression of the If-None-Match CoAP option.

 * Added YANG data model for the ietf-schc-coap-ext module.